janosh/auto-repo-config/readme.md

 GitHub does not provide a way to change the default settings for new repositories.

-This tool runs a periodic GitHub Action to change settings on your repositories if they differ from those specified in [`.repo-config.yaml`](.repo-config.yaml).
+This tool runs a periodic GitHub Action to change settings on your repos if they differ from those specified in [`.repo-config.yaml`](.repo-config.yaml).

-To use this:
+## Usage

 1. Fork this repository
 2. Create a [personal access token](https://github.com/settings/tokens/new) (PAT) with scopes `repo` and/or `admin:org` depending on if you want to manage your own and/or organizational repos.
 If you're not sure, just set both.